madmurphy/libconfini/MANUAL.md

-Because of this mechanism _it is very important that all the dispatched data be **immediately** copied by the user (when needed), and no pointers to the passed data be saved_: after the end of the functions `load_ini_file()` / `load_ini_path()` all the allocated data will be destroyed indeed, and moreover each dispatch might overwrite data from previous dispatches.
+Because of this mechanism _it is very important that all the dispatched data be **immediately** copied by the user (when needed), and no pointers to the passed data be saved_: after the end of the functions `load_ini_file()` / `load_ini_path()` all the allocated data will be destroyed indeed -- and moreover each dispatch might overwrite data from previous dispatches.

 Within a dispatching cycle, the structure containing each dispatch (`IniDispatch * dispatch`) is always the same `struct` that gets constantly